 parking areas are so marked.
 All of the lots are striped to keep the

 parking lots orderly.
 Yellow striped spaces are reserved for faculty and

-staff only, green stripes are for commuters only, and white stripes are for
+staff only, Blue stripes are for commuters only, and White stripes are for

 resident student parking only.
 The